The Latest: Ukraine marks third anniversary of war as US shifts its policy under Trump

 Fourteen wealthy Russian businesspeople get asset freezes and travel bans, including billionaire Roman Trotsenko.

-The U.K. is seeking to squeeze the Kremlin’s finances by sanctioning a bank in Kyrgyzstan and 40 ships in the “shadow fleet” of vessels carrying Russian oil around the world.

-The sanctions also target North Korean Defense Minister No Kwang Chol and senior military officers in the country, which has sent thousands of troops to fight alongside Russia against Ukraine.
+The sanctions also target defense officials in North Korea, which has sent thousands of troops to fight alongside Russia against Ukraine.

 Scandinavian countries increase military aid

-STOCKHOLM, Sweden — The governments in Sweden and Denmark have pledged more military and humanitarian support for Ukraine as the Trump administration calls for Europe’s greater investment in its own defense.
+STOCKHOLM, Sweden — The governments in Sweden and Denmark have pledged more support for Ukraine as the Trump administration calls for Europe to spend more on its own defense.

 Estonia will not recognize borders ‘moved by tanks and missiles’

-TALLINN, Estonia — Estonia will never recognize borders that have been shifted by force, Defense Minister Hanno Pevkur said.
+TALLINN, Estonia — Estonian Defense Minister Hanno Pevkur says the country will never recognize borders that have been “moved by tanks and missiles.”

 Spain pledges aid to Ukraine as Denmark calls for more defense spending

-KYIV, Ukraine — Spanish Prime Minister Pedro Sánchez said his country would provide a 1 billion-euro ($1.05 billion) military systems package to Ukraine this year.
-He said Ukraine’s accession into the EU would be “the most important victory for the Ukrainian people.”
+KYIV, Ukraine — Spanish Prime Minister Pedro Sánchez says his country will provide a 1 billion-euro ($1.05 billion) military systems package to Ukraine this year.

-Danish Prime Minister Mette Frederiksen echoed calls from European Commission President Ursula von der Leyen for a more robust European security regime.

 Starmer reaffirms willingness to send troops to Ukraine

-LONDON — British Prime Minister Keir Starmer said Trump’s intervention had “changed the global conversation” and “created an opportunity.”
+LONDON — British Prime Minister Keir Starmer says Ukraine must have a seat at the table in any peace negotiations and strong security guarantees in any settlement.

-Starmer said Ukraine must have a seat at the table and strong security guarantees in any settlement, and reaffirmed that Britain is prepared to put troops on the ground as part of that process.
+He reaffirmed that Britain is prepared to put troops on the ground as part of that process.
 He repeated his call for a U.S. backstop that “will be vital to deter Russia from launching another invasion in just a few years’ time.”
-However, President Trump has so far shown little interest in the idea.
+However, Trump has so far shown little interest in the idea.

-The U.K. is imposing its biggest package of sanctions since the early days of the war, targeting Russia’s shadow fleet and companies in China and elsewhere that send military components to Russia.

 Russia stands firm on opposition to Ukraine joining NATO

-ANKARA, Turkey — Lavrov insists that Ukraine must be barred from NATO membership as part of the talks to end the war in Ukraine.
+ANKARA, Turkey — Lavrov insists that Ukraine must be barred from NATO membership as part of talks to end the war.

-“Ukraine’s absolute non-accession to NATO is also a must.
-There must be a clear, iron-solid agreement on this,” Lavrov said.
-“At the meeting in Riyadh with our American colleagues, we welcomed the fact that President Trump has publicly and repeatedly called the line on pulling Ukraine into NATO a mistake.”
+“At the meeting in Riyadh with our American colleagues, we welcomed the fact that President Trump has publicly and repeatedly called the line on pulling Ukraine into NATO a mistake,” Lavrov said.

-In July, a NATO summit declaration said Ukraine was on an “irreversible” path to membership in the alliance.
-But in Brussels earlier this month, U.S. Defense Secretary Pete Hegseth said NATO membership for Ukraine was unrealistic and suggested Kyiv should abandon hopes of winning all its territory back from Russia.
+In July, a NATO summit declaration said Ukraine was on an “irreversible” path to membership.
+But in Brussels this month, U.S. Defense Secretary Pete Hegseth said NATO membership for Ukraine was unrealistic and suggested Kyiv should abandon hopes of winning all its territory back from Russia.

 Von der Leyen says securing Ukraine’s sovereignty will prevent future wars

-KYIV, Ukraine — The destiny of Ukraine and the European Union are at stake in discussions over how the war can end, European Commission President Ursula von der Leyen said.
+KYIV, Ukraine — European Commission President Ursula von der Leyen says the destinies of Ukraine and the European Union are at stake in discussions over how the war can end.

 Von der Leyen said securing Ukraine’s sovereignty would prevent future wars, and its “highly innovative and thriving defense industry” should be integrated into EU defense, with Ukraine as a member of the bloc.

-Von der Leyen said she would present a “comprehensive” investment plan that would ramp up arms production and defense capabilities for the EU and Ukraine at an emergency meeting of EU leaders on March 6.
+She also said she would present a “comprehensive” investment plan to ramp up arms production and defense capabilities for the EU and Ukraine at an emergency meeting of EU leaders on March 6.

-She also said the EU’s executive commission had developed an energy security plan that would “fully integrate” Ukraine and Moldova’s energy markets into the bloc by the end of 2026 — a response, she said, to Russia’s “relentless” targeting of Ukrainian energy infrastructure.

-The EU would “seize the full potential of Ukraine’s vast gas storages, of which 80% are located closer to the EU member states, and this will generate income for Ukraine,” von der Leyen said.

 Turkey offers to mediate in talks to end the war

-ANKARA, Turkey — Turkish Foreign Minister Hakan Fidan has voiced support for U.S. efforts to end the war in Ukraine and renewed a long-standing Turkish offer to mediate in negotiations.
+ANKARA, Turkey — Turkish Foreign Minister Hakan Fidan has voiced support for U.S. efforts to end the war in Ukraine and renewed a Turkish offer to mediate talks.

-Lavrov, who met with U.S. Secretary of State Marco Rubio in Riyadh last week, said Russian and U.S. officials would soon hold comprehensive consultations toward the “normalization of embassy operations” in Moscow and Washington.
+Lavrov met with U.S. Secretary of State Marco Rubio in Riyadh last week.
+He said Russian and U.S. officials would soon hold comprehensive consultations toward the “normalization of embassy operations” in Moscow and Washington.

 Turkey has balanced its close ties to both Ukraine and Russia and positioned itself as one of the few countries that can hold talks with both sides.
 It hosted peace talks in 2022.
 No agreement was reached.